 5. Can people change their meanness?

-Yes, with self-awareness, empathy, and intentional effort, individuals can learn to become kinder and more understanding.
+Yes.
+With self-awareness, empathy, and intentional practice, people can learn kinder communication habits and more generous responses.